Course Descriptions for COSC 1436

 Programming Fundamentals I

 This is a Texas Common Course Number.

-Prerequisite Required: DREA 0093 or English as a Second Language (ESOL) 0044 or have met the Texas Success Initiative (TSI) standard in Reading.
-College level ready in Reading.
+Prerequisite: DREA 0093 or English as a Second Language (ESOL) 0044 or have met the Texas Success Initiative (TSI) standard in Reading.

 Course Description: This course introduces the fundamental concepts of structured programming, and provides a comprehensive introduction to programming for computer science and technology majors.
 Topics include software development methodology, data types, control structures, functions, arrays, and the mechanics of running, testing, and debugging.
 This course may use instructional examples and assignments form various programming languages including but not limited to C, Objective-C, C++, and/or Java.
 This course assumes computer literacy.
 (This course is included in the Field of Study Curriculum for Computer Science.)
 COSC 1436 will satisfy the Associate in Sciences degree general elective requirement.
 This course will fullfill degree requirements established by the colleges of DCCCD only if this course has been successfully completed and the date of completion does not exceed 10 years.
 (3 Lec., 3 Lab.)

 Coordinating Board Academic Approval Number 1102015507

 This Course Description includes updates that were added after it was originally published on June 11, 2015.
 (Current) | (Changes)

 Designated by the Texas Higher Education Coordinating Board for transfer among community colleges and state public four year colleges and universities as freshman and sophomore general education courses.